MaxBittker/NYDMWLwip/src/BuildingOwnersandManagers.md

-## The NY Doing More with Less Energy Service Agreement (ESA)
+## The NY Doing More with Less RENEW* Energy Service Agreement (ESA)

-The NY Doing More with Less ESA approach is revolutionizing the way building owners upgrade their facilities, making it easier than ever before to benefit from both lower energy costs and superior building performance.
+The NY Doing More with Less RENEW ESA approach is revolutionizing the way building owners upgrade their facilities, making it easier than ever before to benefit from both lower energy costs and superior building performance.

 Work with a NY Doing More with Less Design-Build Firm/Energy Service Provider (E-Firm) to better understand, *trust*, and successfully leverage energy efficient technologies, project management, and innovative financing to generate positive cash flow from day one of a building upgrade or energy infrastructure project.